Antoine Prince Albert III, Policy Counsel

 Shiva received a Bachelor’s degree in Journalism and Mass Communication, as well as a Bachelor’s degree in Letters, from the University of Oklahoma.
 Shiva is an avid gamer, loves technology and enjoys writing and cooking between rounds of classic RPGs.

-Meredith is the Digital Content Associate at Public Knowledge, where she focuses on writing and communications for the organization.
-Meredith has an extensive background in Internet policy, including previously holding positions at the Center for Democracy and Technology, Hewlett-Packard, Consumers Union, the Berkman Center for Internet and Society, and the Federal Communications Commission.
+Meredith is the Director of Digital Outreach at Public Knowledge, serving as the lead on digital content, communications messaging, and outreach strategies.
+Meredith has an extensive background in internet policy, including previously holding positions at the Center for Democracy and Technology, Hewlett-Packard, Consumers Union, the Berkman Center for Internet and Society, and the Federal Communications Commission.

 Meredith earned her Master's degree in Public Affairs from the LBJ School of Public Affairs at the University of Texas in Austin, and her Bachelor's degrees in Communications and Political Science from the Ohio State University in Columbus.
-In her free time Meredith is active in performing arts in DC, including storytelling, improv, and music.
+In her free time Meredith is active in performing arts in DC.